adobe/aem-modernize-tools/_pages/plan-operate/plan.md

 ### Author Training

 Part of a modernization effort is moving from Static to Editable templates.
 The process for creating new templates differs significantly through this evolution.
-It's important that the Authors are trained  new features, and prepare for any changes to their operational processes that these updates might bring.
+It's important that the Authors are trained in new features, and prepare for any changes to their operational processes that these updates might bring.

 <p class="image">
     <img src="{{ site.baseurl }}/pages/plan-operate/images/author-training-plan.png" alt="Author Training Plan"/>